yunruse/Noether/README.md

 - `Dimension`: to check conservation or for display
 - `Distribution`: to generate rich statistical distributions

-On the cards for future features:

-- More mature SI presentation when a named unit is not found (eg in terms of Joules or Newtons)
-- More extensive maths suite for propagating errors
-- Linting to verify measure annotations
-- Optional linting for symbols to warn that, eg, `E` is not in Joules
-- Support for vecotrs and tensors via NumPy

-On the cards for features relying on [Astley], which allows code (and therefore formulae) to be treated as objects:

-- Automatic translation of MathJax/LaTeX notation to Python+Noether and vice versa
-- More pronounced introspection
-- Algebraic manipulation (eg analytic calculus, simplifying functions)

 [Astley]: https://github.com/yunruse/astley

 ## Installation and use

 Noether is currently in development, so there is no package to install.
-It currently requires scipy for a few odd functions, but it may remove this requirement before release to lower install size.
+It currently requires scipy for a few odd functions, but that will likely be removed much later in development.

 ```bash
 pip install numpy matplotlib scipy